google/WebFundamentals/src/content/en/updates/2018/05/webauthn.md

    (with biometrics, etc).
-1. After the authenticator obtains user consent, the authenticator generates a key pair and returns the public key, optional signed attestation, and transport information to the web site.
+1. After the authenticator obtains user consent, the authenticator generates a key pair and returns the public key, optional signed attestation, and transport information to the website.
 1. The web app forwards the public key to the server.
 1. The server stores the public key, coupled with the user identity, to remember the credential for future authentications.